New Look, Same Mission

 • Unlike most marketing strategies, these partnerships form at no cost to the tech nonprofit and result in a strong user pipeline (or, group of people who might use your product).

 Your nonprofit mission can catalyze powerful partnerships that drive measurable value on both sides.
 Make sure you consider how your user acquisition strategy might benefit from aligned partnerships – a keystone to great nonprofit strategy.
-We share plenty more on partnerships in Chapter 14: Sustainability: Partnerships and Revenue.
+We share plenty more on partnerships in The Playbook on Sustainability: Partnerships and Revenue.

 Tech NonprofitProblemPartnership SolutionPartnership Impact